Abhi001Shek/cv/README.md

 # CV

-My concise portfolio serving as an online CV.
+My concise portfolio serving as an online CV using only HTML.
-Houses links to various profiles on other websites.

 &#11088; **Abhishek Anand**